-If UG were innate, it would be genetically coded and hereditary.
+If UG were innate, it would have to be genetically coded and hereditary.
 UG allegedly covers all aspects of language, that is, phonology, morphology, syntax, semantics and pragmatics.
 The respective language networks involve large areas of the cortex of our brain.
-So it is reasonable to expect anyone who claims that something which is innate and brain-power consuming to a high extent to produce evidence based on genetics or at least compelling experimental data in support of innateness.
+So it is reasonable to expect anyone who claims that something which is innate and brain-consuming to a high extent to produce evidence based on genetics or at least compelling experimental data (e.g. pair-of-twins studies) in support of innateness.
 These data are wanting since decades.